 We think it’s best to be transparent about our overhead costs, instead of building them into the price of our produce.

 Our Market is open from November through June.
 You get to order from us ONCE before your annual membership fee becomes due.
-The website will automatically add the $90 membership fee to your third order.
-That’s $7.50 per month for your entire household to have access to fresh, chemical-free, locally grown produce YEAR-ROUND.
+The website will automatically add the $80 Season Membership Fee to your SECOND order.
 Check out local options and compare pricing.
-You won’t find anything for under $100 where you can buy what you want, if you want, and as little as you want YEAR-ROUND.
+You won’t find anything for under $100 where you can buy what you want, if you want, and as little as you want.
 If a membership fee is cost prohibitive, we suggest using a credit card payment to defer your payments.
 Effective Fall Season 2015, Membership Fees are NON-refundable.
 They are transferable, however.
 Contact Market Manager for details.

 Sharing An Account

 Many people ask if it’s ok to share an account and split the membership fee.
-Since our livelihood depends on each annual membership fee to operate YEAR ROUND for our customers, the answer has to be NO. Just an FYI: The majority of our Growers receive—and well deserve—80% of what you pay for their goods.
+Since our livelihood depends on each annual membership fee to operate, the answer has to be NO. Just an FYI: The majority of our Growers receive—and well deserve—80% of what you pay for their goods.
 The Market gets the remainder.
 This is just ONE reason why CUSTOMER ACCOUNT SHARING IS PROHIBITED.

 When you purchase $20 of produce using the online Market, you’ll pay 63 cents toward website maintenance and hosting.
 More exactly, it’s 3.15% per total order.